jhern31627/bank_mkt/README.md

 Insights and recommendations are provided on the following key areas:

 - **Category 1: Client Financial Status**
-- **Category 2: Demographics**
+- **Category 2: Demographics and Monthly Subscription Trends**
 - **Category 3: Contact and Campaign Volume**

 SQL queries were used to categories age groups and analyze trends in call times and peak months [link](https://github.com/jhern31627/bank_mkt/blob/601a5cd9396b033d34e7c77debaeda286579f35a/bank_mkt.sql).

-Dashboard used to report exploraitiry analysis of demographics and call times [link]
+Dashboard used to report exploratory analysis of demographics and call times [link]
 # Data Structure & Initial Checks

 The main dataset consist of 1 table and 2 reference tables .
 First table contains the core campaign data, reference table 1 displays clients job types and reference table 2 showcases clients highest level of education